john-cd/rust_howto/bk/src/categories/development-tools_cargo-plugins/watching_for_changes.md

 cargo watch -x check

 # Run `cargo check` after code changes.
-# If it succeeds, it launches `cargo` test.
+# If it succeeds, it launches `cargo test`.
-# If tests pass, it launches the application with `cargo` run.
+# If tests pass, it launches the application with `cargo run`.
 cargo watch -x check -x test -x run
 ```